boucadair/WG-Charters/v6ops.md

 # Objectives

-*  Publish documents that guide or demonstrate how IPv6 can be deployed in a specific environment such as data centers, enterprise networks, WAN, and access networks.
+* Publish documents that demonstrate how IPv6 can be deployed in a specific environment, such as data centers, enterprise networks,  WAN, access networks, etc.

-* Publish documents summarizing requirements and defining best practices for nodes, applications, and services adopting and operating over IPv6.

 * Publish a study that compares the performance of existing IPv4 networks to the performance of existing IPv6 networks.
 When IPv6 networks do not perform as well as IPv4 networks, identify the root causes if possible.

+* Investigate and document use cases where dual-stack hosts prefer IPv4 or fail to utilize available IPv6 connectivity.

 * Publish documents that identify obstacles to IPv6 deployment.
 Each document should include an operational solution, if one is available.
 These documents can be used as input to protocol-developing WGs.